Common Symptoms of Histamine Intolerance

 • Daytime fatigue

-Histamine promotes wakefulness in the brain, so elevated histamine levels — especially later in the day — can interfere with normal sleep patterns.
-Food timing, freshness, and overall histamine load often play a role.
+Histamine promotes wakefulness in the brain.
+When histamine levels are elevated, especially later in the day, normal sleep patterns get disrupted.
+Food timing, freshness, and overall histamine load all play a role.

-In some cases, histamine intolerance may affect the cardiovascular system.
+In some cases, histamine intolerance affects the cardiovascular system.

 Reported symptoms include: